 It’s an honor and a privilege to serve the people of the 28th District in the House of Representatives.

-My door is always open to my constituents and I encourage you to reach out with any questions, concerns, or comments on anything I’m working on in Olympia.
-You can reach me, or my legislative assistant Jennifer, at the contact information below:
+My door is always open to you and I encourage you to reach out with any questions, concerns, or comments.
+You can reach me, or my legislative assistant Jennifer Way, at the contact information below:

 - Email: Christine.Kilduff@leg.wa.gov